 User Login and AAD branding page will show the details of the branding stuff you have completed in the above stages.
 The user should log in with their corp ID and password.
 This will take care of user identification and authentication part.
 You can have MFA (Multi Factor Authentication) enabled to have more security.

-Autopilot enrollment status page has 3 (three) parts.
+Intune enrollment status page has 3 (three) parts.

 - Device Preparation